 One of the most alluring things about New Zealand is the country’s stunning natural landscape.
 If you love to explore the great outdoors, New Zealand is for you.
 It just might be the greatest outdoors.

 Bay of Islands is one of the top destinations in New Zealand for just this reason.
-Here, over one hundred pristine islands are scattered across beautiful azure waters, just waiting to be explored.
+Here, over one hundred pristine islands are scattered across beautiful azure waters, just waiting for you to explore.
 You can hike, kayak, or even skydive here.
-It’s a great place for sailing – keep your eyes peeled for whales, dolphins, penguins, and other marine life.
-Then there’s the extraordinary Puketi State Forest, where ancient Kauri trees tower above and the mysterious Kawiti Caves are illuminated by thousands of glowworms.
+It’s an excellent place for sailing—keep your eyes peeled for whales, dolphins, penguins, and other marine life.
+Then there’s the extraordinary Puketi State Forest, where ancient Kauri trees tower above, and thousands of glowworms illuminate the mysterious Kawiti Caves.

-In places like Tauranga and Napier, you can take one of our Cruise Global, Bike Local tours for a spin.
+In Tauranga, you can join us on a bike tour that brings the beauty of New Zealand into perspective.
 The easy trails along Tauranga’s Mount Maunganui will take you past stunning ocean viewpoints and the remains of ancient volcanoes.
 We can’t imagine a better way to explore the area!

-Whether you traverse New Zealand by bike, boat, or bus, you’re bound to be amazed by the country’s breathtaking natural beauty.
+Whether you traverse New Zealand by bike, boat, or on foot, you’re bound to be amazed by the country’s breathtaking natural beauty.

-In Bay of Islands, Azamara guests can spend a full day learning about the history and culture of the Māori people at the Waitangi Treaty Grounds.
-Guests can attend a handicrafts workshop to learn the art of flax weaving or make a traditional Māori flute, watching dance and weaponry performances, and tour the Museum of Waitangi.
+In Bay of Islands, you can spend a full day learning about the history and culture of the Māori people at the Waitangi Treaty Grounds.
+Attend a handicrafts workshop to learn the art of flax weaving or make a traditional Māori flute, watch dance and weaponry performances, and tour the Museum of Waitangi.

-In Wellington, Azamara guests can join a small-group tour of the Museum of New Zealand Te Papa Tongarewa for a deeper look at Māori artifacts, history, and customs.
-Many of the artifacts are not on display to the general public, and the insights from a Māori guide during the tour offer invaluable enlightenment.
+In Wellington, join us on an intimate and exclusive group tour of the Museum of New Zealand Te Papa Tongarewa for a deeper look at Māori artifacts, history, and customs.
+Many of the objects you'll see are not on display to the general public, and the insights from a Māori guide during the tour offer invaluable enlightenment.

 What is the cuisine of New Zealand?
 The best way to find out, of course, is by tasting it.

 As an island nation, seafood is plentiful in New Zealand.
 Look for scallops, oysters, mussels, crayfish, king salmon, snapper, and pāua fritters.
-New Zealand lamb is world-renowned, and a popular local menu item.
+New Zealand lamb is world-renowned, and a favorite local menu item.

-One of the great joys of an Azamara cruise is that you can visit many destinations, but only unpack once.
+One of the great joys of cruising with us is that you can visit many destinations, but only unpack once.
 Getting from Point A to Point B is a joy, not a hassle.
 For golfers, this voyage offers the opportunity to effortlessly include playing golf in your travel plans.

 The golf package includes five rounds of golf, with the option to add a sixth round at Jack’s Point in Queenstown, New Zealand.
-Highlights include the Kauri Cliffs and Cape Kidnappers courses, respectively ranked 39th and 40th worldwide.
+Highlights include the Cape Kidnappers and Kauri Cliffs courses, respectively ranked the 17th and 37th-greatest golf courses worldwide by Golf Digest in 2018.

 For architecture buffs, there’s a lot to love about New Zealand.
 Napier, New Zealand is particularly renowned for its Art Deco architecture.
 The Hawkes Bay Earthquake devastated the city in 1931.
 The quake lasted only a few minutes, but registered a 7.8 on the Richter scale and took at least 250 lives.
 Most buildings were destroyed.

 What followed was a building boom.
 In the next two years over 100 new buildings were erected, mostly in the popular and inexpensive Art Deco style.
 The style is known for pastel colors, boxy, linear structure, and geometric embellishments.
-Today, Napier is famous for its Art Deco architecture and the buildings are protected under the Art Deco Trust.
+Today, Napier is famous for its Art Deco architecture, and the buildings the are protected under the Art Deco Trust.
 Thousands of people visit every year for the Tremains Art Deco Festival.
-Azamara guests can partake in Art Deco tours on foot or by vintage car in Napier, during which local experts offer insightful commentary.
+For a local perspective on the Napier's unique architecture, take an Art Deco tour on foot or by vintage car, during which experts offer insightful commentary.

-Dunedin, New Zealand, is also home to a few architectural gems.
+Dunedin, New Zealand, is also home to architectural gems.
 Larnach Castle is notable for being New Zealand’s only castle and is well worth a visit.
 The tower, ballroom, and impeccable surrounding gardens make it one of Dunedin’s top landmarks.
-Azamara guests can enjoy a traditional New Zealand morning tea during their visit.
-On the same shore excursion, guests will visit Olveston House, a lavish villa built by a wealthy family in the early 20th century.
+As part of our Larnach Castle shore excursion, you'll enjoy traditional New Zealand morning tea during your visit, followed by a tour of the home and the Garden of International Significance—a modern botanical wonder the castle's current owner has been developing for more than half a century.

 Other landmarks include the beautiful University of Otago and the Dunedin Railway Station, pictured above.
-The station was constructed in the Flemish renaissance style and opened in 1906.
-Its similarities to an intricate gingerbread house earned its architect, George Troup, the nickname “Gingerbread George”.
+The station was constructed in the Flemish Renaissance style and opened in 1906.
+Its similarities to an elaborate gingerbread house earned its architect, George Troup, the nickname “Gingerbread George.”
 Be sure to venture inside when you visit, as the ornate interior features a gorgeous mosaic floor and porcelain frieze.

 New Zealand’s wine industry is relatively new, but robust.
 For wine aficionados, visiting a few wineries while traveling the country is a must.

 New Zealand has been producing wine since colonial times, though wine consumption in New Zealand didn’t truly take off until the 1960s.
-However, the New Zealand wine industry truly kicked into high gear around 1990, as began to gain a reputation for crisp, fresh Sauvignon Blanc wines.
+However, the New Zealand wine industry hit its stride around 1990, as began to gain a reputation for crisp, fresh Sauvignon Blanc wines.
 In the past fifteen years or so, both the number of wineries in New Zealand and the value of New Zealand wine exports have skyrocketed.

 In fact, Sauvignon Blanc makes up over 70% of wine production in New Zealand.
 The grape can be found on both the North and South islands of New Zealand but is particularly prominent in the famous Marlborough wine region.
-Marlborough is easily accessed via the port of Picton and Azamara guests have several wine-related shore excursions to choose when visiting.
+Marlborough is easily accessible via the port of Picton, and you'll have the opportunity to discover several of the region's top producers on the Wineries of Marlborough shore excursion when visiting.
+Or, focus your attention on Brancott Estate, Marlborough's premier winery, on a shore excursion that includes a private tasting and lunch.
 Although Marlborough is small in area, it is one of New Zealand’s premier wine regions.
-Over 100 wineries are located here, many of them small, family-owned operations.
+There are over 100 wineries here, many of them small, family-owned operations.

 The city of Rotorua, near Tauranga, is famous for its geothermal activity.
 If New Zealand is otherworldly, Rotorua is in another universe.
 Here’s a quick guide to the sights: